Kerne Logo

 Want a signed, archived, re-derivable version of this read?

 Kerne is infrastructure and a service provider, not an auditor, a rating agency, a custodian, or an investment adviser.
 This tool reads public on-chain data and names publicly disclosed transparency methods.
 It is not an audit, a solvency or credit opinion, a recommendation, or any form of investment, legal, tax, or accounting advice, and the appearance of any token is not an endorsement.
 Reserve-transparency descriptions are sourced from each issuer's public disclosures and the Kerne synthetic-dollar scorecard, cross-verified June 29, 2026; verify at the canonical sites.
 Kerne is not affiliated with any issuer or attestor named here.
-Kerne is early and not yet externally audited, disclosed at kerne.fi/dataroom.
+Kerne is early: it has one completed external audit, published in full on July 31, 2026, and its deployed vault runs earlier bytecode than the reviewed commit, disclosed at kerne.fi/dataroom.